usvao/vodays/tutorials/tutorials.rst

 .. include:: ../references.rst
 .. vodays documentation file

-:tocdepth: 1
+:tocdepth: 2

 Tutorials
 =========

-remember that all the tutorials are set within 1 or more :ref:`science_xtor`.
+remember that all the tutorials are set within 1 or more :ref:`sci_stories`.

 .. toctree::
    :maxdepth: 1